School Science Lessons

 Cut-leaf mintbush, (Prostanthera incisa var. incisa), highly aromatic, leaves give off mint smell when rubbed, Australian native food, Lamiaceae

-Prostanthera incisa, Cut-leaf Mintbush, Daleys Fruit Tree Nursery
+Prostanthera incisa, Cut-leaf Mintbush, Daleys Fruit Trees

 Monarto mint bush, (Prostanthera euphrasioides), spreading shrub, less than 1 m high, purple petals purple flowers with purple dots, Australia, Lamiaceae